-The above mentioned methods only work for Local Group Policies.
-This will not work with Active Directory based domain group policies.
+The above-mentioned methods only work for Local Group Policies.
+This will not work with Active Directory-based domain group policies.
 Windows 11 Home still does not support joining a domain.
-To do that, you need to upgrade to the pro version.
+To do that, you need to upgrade to the Pro edition.

 What policies do you want to apply on your Windows 11 Home computer?
 Tell us in the comments below.

 What is the Group Policy Editor used for?